scattered-ai/scattered-ai.github.io/content/docs/auction_protocol.md

 - scenarioId (UUID, required): A UUID that identifies the scenario being used.
 The IDs are provided by us and agreed upon with the client.
 - user (object, optional): An object containing information about the user.
 - device (object, optional): An object containing information about the device used by the user.
-- browsing (object, optional): An object containing information about the site context, such as keywords or categories.
+- site (object, optional): An object containing information about the site context, such as keywords or categories.
 - currentSession (object, optional): An object containing information about the user's current browsing session in the e-shop.

 ### User Object